kevinkh89/technical-writing/react-transition-group/README.md

 ```

 you can play with `width` and `height` of the emerging circle and the `right` and `top` property of the container to achieve the desire layout.the current ones shows a circle emerging while the circle won't fully cover the card.there is a curve on the botton left.I think it is visually more apealing.

-### fixing a bug

-there is bug with in the card back face.clicking the close butto won't do anything and the cursor don't even change as we hover on the button.that's because the `hint` button on the front face is actually in front of the close button at the back.(I know a little bit confusing)

 ## SwitchTransition